Kesen meteorite

-The Kesen Meteorite is a meteorite that fell on June 13, 1850, landing in a swamp in the outskirts of the City of Rikuzentakata, Kesen District in Iwate Prefecture, Japan.
+The Kesen meteorite fell on June 13, 1850, landing in a swamp in the outskirts of the city of Rikuzentakata, Kesen District in Iwate Prefecture, Japan.

 Classification

 It was classified as a H4-type ordinary chondrite.

 Main mass

 The meteorite initially weighed 135 kg, however some local residents cut off pieces for charms or souvenirs such that its current weight is 106 kg.
 The meteorite was moved to Tokyo where it was held in the Imperial Household Museum.
 It is currently housed at the National Museum of Nature and Science, Tokyo.
 A full-scale replica was housed at the Rikuzentakata Municipal Museum until it was lost in the 2011 Tōhoku tsunami.